 Cyber criminals use seasonal and global events to create plausible phishing messages.
 This can be related to news of disasters like earthquakes or weather phenomenon, global pandemics or other big events.
 It is also related to seasonal events like the Holidays, summer vacations and, you guessed it, tax season!

-We foresee a considerable uprise in scams that revolve around both taxes and Covid-19 for this tax season.
-Millions of people are out of work and receiving unemployment benefits for the first time.
+During economic upheavals there will be an uptick in tax season scams as well as welfare scams.
+Millions of people are out of work and receiving unemployment benefits, perhaps for the first time.
 These are unusual and global circumstances and scammers are sure to take advantage of people’s confusion, worries and lack of experience in dealing with government services.
-Scammers may try to file for benefits on people’s behalf or send phishing emails promising Covid-19 support to get their hands on personal information.
+Scammers may try to file for benefits on people’s behalf or send phishing emails promising support to get their hands on personal information.

 The latest tax season scams in the US are emails impersonating the IRS to steal Electronic Filing Identification Numbers.
 Scammers have also been known to put up full-blown tax websites that mimic the real ones and ask for personal information and banking details, such as credit card numbers and CVV numbers.
 After taking you through this process these fraudulent sites might even redirect you to the official tax office home page and wipe out your browsing history.
 Make sure to only visit legitimate websites by typing the address into your browser when looking for information about filing taxes and getting refunds.
 Your local tax authorities are sure to offer guidelines and warnings of identity theft.